With BirdSong Analytics you can export all the Twitter followers of any public Twitter account to csv. Each report includes:

 Each person in this list will have the Twitter data available to be exported.
-We have a separate page on that here.
+You can export Twitter lists here.

-The follower exports are part of any Twitter Analytics report which includes greater insights into when the account is tweeting, best time to tweet and greater follower profiling.
+The Twitter follower/following exports are part of any Twitter Analytics report which includes greater insights into when the account is tweeting, the best time to tweet and greater follower profiling.
 You can learn more about our Twitter Analytics here.

-BirdSong provides a range of social media analytics, check them out:
+BirdSong Analytics provides a range of social media analytics, check them out:

 We also provide:

-However, you won’t be able to access this information for accounts that you don’t own or have not been given access to.
 This is where BirdSong Analytics can help.
-With our tool you can buy reports to look at the Twitter analytics for other accounts and see how they are using the channel.
+With our tool, you can buy reports to look at the Twitter analytics for other accounts and see how they are using the channel and export the Twitter followers of any public account.
 This allows you to research the Twitter statistics for clients, competitors and other public accounts that you are interested in.